At a Glance

 ✨Showcase Your Communication Skills

 As a Facilities Receptionist, you'll need to communicate effectively with clients and vendors.
-Prepare examples of how you've successfully handled inquiries or complaints in the past, demonstrating your ability to exchange straightforward information.
+During the interview, demonstrate your ability to exchange straightforward information clearly and concisely.
+Use examples from past experiences where you successfully handled inquiries or complaints.

 ✨Familiarise Yourself with Microsoft Office

-Since the job requires a working knowledge of Microsoft Office products, brush up on your skills in Word, Excel, and Outlook.
-Be ready to discuss how you've used these tools in previous roles to enhance your productivity.
+Since the job involves using Microsoft Office products, brush up on your skills in Word, Excel, and Outlook.
+You could mention any relevant experience you have with these tools during the interview, perhaps by discussing how you've used them in previous roles to manage work orders or reports.

 ✨Prepare for Problem-Solving Scenarios